SUCCESS FILING TO FEEL MORE SUCCESS-FULL …

 Keynote Speaker for the American Montessori National Convention in Philadelphia.
 And National Association of Independent Schools Ford Fellows Retreat in Chicago.
 And spoke at Montessori and private schools across the country.

-Spoke for The Parkinson Foundation in Boston, and wrote “Success, Hologramming and Health: New Approaches” for The Parkinson Report.
+I spoke in Boston for The Parkinson Foundation and wrote “Success, Hologramming and Health: New Approaches” for The Parkinson Report.

 “Finally, we have a major-league success book written by a woman!”—Karin Klenke, Ph.D.
 Jepson School of Leadership Studies, The University of Richmond.
 Author of Women in Leadership.